Hassunaama/Treacherous-ModAPI/README.md

-# Treacherous ModAPI
+# Treacherous Modder
-A modding API for Treacherous Trials.
+A mod collection and a modding API for Treacherous Trials.

 ## Installation:
 ### Windows: